 - Smooth internal edges that ensure safety to the animals

-- Compatible for catching racoons, stray cats, groundhogs, possums and the like
+- Compatible for catching raccoons, stray cats, groundhogs, possums and the like

 - OxGord Live Animal Trap

-This is a racoon trap that is designed with excellent technology to help you master the art of “how to catch a racoon successfully”.
+This is a trap that is designed with excellent technology to help you master the art of “how to catch a raccoon successfully”.
 It is made from heavy-duty steel, which ensures the durability of the product and its suitability to all kinds of climatic conditions.
 Not convinced still?
-Here are some of the excellent features of this racoon trap.
+Here are some of the excellent features of this trap.

-- Compatible with all kinds of pests like racoons, groundhogs, rabbits, squirrels, skunks and minks
+- Compatible with all kinds of pests like raccoons, groundhogs, rabbits, squirrels, skunks and minks

 - Smooth internal edges to ensure safety of the animals that are captured